fineanmol/plant-tree/README.md

-🍀 Updated on Sun, 01 Jun 2025 18:28:01 GMT
+🌾 Updated on Mon, 02 Jun 2025 05:12:10 GMT

-> "Simplicity is the soul of efficiency."
+> "Perfection is achieved when there is nothing left to take away."